mozilla/shield-studies-addon-template/docs/DEV.md

 ### Core components

+* `lib/awesomeBarObserver.js`: Everything related to observing awesome bar interactions, using the events emitted by the `awesomeBar` Experiment API.
-* `synchronization`: Everything related to the federated learning protocol.
+* `lib/synchronization.js`: Everything related to the federated learning protocol.
 Currently that means sending weight updates back using Telemetry and reading the current model from S3
-* `optimization`: For computing model updates
+* `lib/optimization.js`: For computing model updates
-* `studySetup` is adapted from [`shield-studies-addon-utils`](https://github.com/mozilla/shield-studies-addon-utils) and configures the study
+* `studySetup.js` is adapted from [`shield-studies-addon-utils`](https://github.com/mozilla/shield-studies-addon-utils) and configures the study
-* `main.js` connects everything.
+* `feature.js` connects everything.

 ## Directory Structure and Files